 The user's medical condition and degree of physical limitation should guide the type of wheelchair selected.
 A chair needed for temporary post-surgical recovery will differ significantly from one required for a progressive neurological condition or long-term mobility impairment.

 For users who lack the strength or endurance to self-propel a manual wheelchair, a power wheelchair may be the most appropriate option.
-Power wheelchairs are motorized and controlled via a joystick or alternative input device, offering greater independence for users with conditions such as ALS, multiple sclerosis, spinal cord injury, or advanced muscular dystrophy.
-For those who need a compact, travel-friendly motorized option, travel power wheelchairs offer the same independence in a lighter, foldable design that fits easily into car trunks and overhead compartments.
+Power wheelchairs are motorized and controlled via a joystick, offering greater independence for users with conditions such as ALS, multiple sclerosis, spinal cord injury, or advanced muscular dystrophy.
+For those who need a compact, travel-friendly motorized option, travel power wheelchairs offer the same independence in a lighter, foldable design.
 Many power wheelchairs are covered by Medicare and Medicaid when medically prescribed.

 6. Set a Realistic Budget and Understand Insurance Coverage